Nsima/HYIP-CodeIgniter/README.md

 ## Day 4 - (A continuation of Day 3)

 - I had to rename the 'application' folder to 'public' (Just because I can)

+## Day 5 - 9 (Working on the functionality)

+- User registeration
+- Referral System
+- User buys "coin"
+- User waits for coin to yeild
+- User sells coin to another user (_and the cycle continues_)